-- (5) Failure to comply with elementary school adopted course of study for physical education: Existing law requires the adopted course of study for grades 1 to 6, inclusive, to include instruction in specified areas of study, including physical education for a total period of time of not less than 200 minutes each 10 school days, exclusive of recesses and the lunch period.
-Instruction in physical education in an elementary school maintaining any of grades 1 to 8, inclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive of recesses and the lunch period. - (6) Failure to comply with enrollment in courses without educational content and previously completed or graded courses sufficient for satisfying requirements or prerequisites for postsecondary education and receipt of a diploma: Commencing with the 2016-17 school year, the District is prohibited from assigning a pupil enrolled in grades 9 to 12 to a course without educational content.
+- 5. Failure to comply with elementary school adopted course of study for physical education: Existing law requires the adopted course of study for grades 1 to 6, inclusive, to include instruction in specified areas of study, including physical education for a total period of time of not less than 200 minutes each 10 school days, exclusive of recesses and the lunch period.
+Instruction in physical education in an elementary school maintaining any of grades 1 to 8, inclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive, shall be for a total period of time of not less than 200 minutes each 10 school days, exclusive of recesses and the lunch period. - 6.
+Education Codes §§48853, 48853.5, 49069.5, 51225.1 and 51225.2, which address educational rights of pupils in foster care, pupils who are homeless, former juvenile court school pupils, and pupils who are children of military families to immediate enrollment, remaining in the school of origin, being enrolled in their local comprehensive school, obtaining partial credits, graduating with the State's minimum requirements, and access to academic resources, services, and extracurricular activities, have been amended to allow that a complaint of noncompliance with the requirements of the sections may be filed under the District's UCP. - 7.
+Failure to comply with enrollment in courses without educational content and previously completed or graded courses sufficient for satisfying requirements or prerequisites for postsecondary education and receipt of a diploma: Commencing with the 2016-17 school year, the District is prohibited from assigning a pupil enrolled in grades 9 to 12 to a course without educational content.
 Students may not be enrolled in courses without educational content for more than one week in any semester or to a course the pupil has previously completed and received a grade determined by the District to be sufficient to satisfy requirements and prerequisites for admission to the California public institutions of postsecondary education and the minimum requirements for receiving a diploma of graduation from high school, except under specified conditions.